dlepenven/dlp-global-rules/README.md

     * Choose the trigger type : Create will trigger the rules on object creation only, update for object update only.
     * Fill a valid target class (Ex: UserRequest)
     * Fill a valid OQL condition on the current object (Ex: (service_id=3 OR service_id=4) AND title='test')
-    * Fill values to apply this way
+    * Fill values to apply this way (the separators refers to the default ones)
         * One value per line
-        * To set a value : "value:field_id:text", ex: "value:title:This is my new title" will change the title to "This is my new title".
+        * To set a value : "value:field_id=text", ex: "value:title=This is my new title" will change the title to "This is my new title".
 The quotes are not needed
-        * To apply a stimuli : "stimuli:stimuli_name", ex: "stimuli:ev_assign" will trigger assign stimuli.
+        * To apply a stimuli : "stimuli:name=stimuli_name", ex: "stimuli:name=ev_assign" will trigger assign stimuli.
-        * To set a new entry in a linkedSet : "link:field_id:col1/val1:col2/val2" etc...
-Ex : "link:contact_list:contact_id/3:role_code/do_not_notify" will add the contact with id 3 with the role 'Do not notify' to the object
+        * To set a new entry in a linkedSet : "link:field_id:col1=val1|col2=val2" etc...
+Ex : "link:contact_list:contact_id=3|role_code=do_not_notify" will add the contact with id 3 with the role 'Do not notify' to the object
         * All values are applied in given order.
+    * A value can be a text, number, date or even a refence of a value of the object by user this->[col_name].
+Ex: On a UserRequest class, link:contact_list:contact_id=this->caller_id Will link the caller of the ticket as a contact too.

 ![Create](readme/imgs/create.png?raw=true "Create")